- sweets and dessert idioms

 Are you ready to learn some idioms and expressions about sweets and desserts?
 A dessert is a sweet dish that is eaten after main meal.
 A sweet is another name for a dessert.

 HOT TIP – The word dessert has a double ‘s’.
 If you spell it with a single ‘s’ (desert), it means ‘to abandon’ as a verb.
 They are pronounced the same but have different meanings.
 Words like this are called ‘homophones‘.
-If highly recommend checking them out if you’re serious about learning English.
+I highly recommend checking them out if you’re serious about learning English.

-A cake is a soft fluffy dessert food made from eggs, flour (pronounced like flower – it’s a homophone), butter and sugar.
+A cake is a soft fluffy dessert food made from eggs, flour (pronounced like flower – it’s a homophone), butter, and sugar.
 It’s baked in the oven and can be decorated when it’s cooled.

-FUN FACT – there is also a verb ‘to cake’ it means to cover an object with a thick sticky mixture that will harden.
+FUN FACT – There is also a verb ‘to cake’ it means to cover an object with a thick sticky mixture that will harden.
 For example – I caked the cake with chocolate ganache (gan-ash).

 Let’s take a look at some common cake expressions.

-Candy is made from sugar, colouring and fruity flavourings.
+Candy is made from sugar, colouring, and fruity flavourings.
 It can be hard and sucked or soft and chewy.
 Candy is a treat and shouldn’t be eaten all the time unless you want rotten teeth.

 FUN FACT – Candy is a term used in the USA.
 British English prefers to use the term ‘sweets’.
 If you’d like to find out more differences between British and American English, click here.

 Let’s take a look at some common candy expressions.

 meaning – a person who is good to look at but perhaps not that intelligent